-We solved a given grid of dimension 9 on a cluster of PC (using nativecode execution) linked with a gigabit network, for a number of processors varying from one to ten.
+We solved a given grid of dimensions 9×9 using native-code execution on a cluster of PC linked with a gigabit network, for a number of processors varying from one to ten.
 Figure 2 shows the performance in seconds-1 depending on the number of processors (so that a linear speedup would be a straight line), for two different levels of the latter optimisation.
 This results are the median of a large number of experiments.
 We notice little impact on performance between the versions with and without exceptions, which is sound since the algorithm is not changed; better, the difference is very stable and in favor of the version with exceptions: we explain it by the added checks that have to be made to extract the possible results at every step of computation.

-7. Conclusion and Future Work
+7 Conclusion and Future Work

-Hardware is heading massively towards parallel architectures.
+Parallel architectures are taking the lead in computer hardware.
 Advanced programming paradigms, however, are still trying to find the best expression for the adapted programs.
 In this paper, we tackled the problem of exception handling for the functional, OCaml-based BSML language, pushing it one step further to that goal.

 We defined global sets of locally raised exceptions and dedicated handlers which offer a natural way to deal with them.
 A realistic implementation was presented, together with a test program and promising benchmarks.

-The work presented here is tightly related to the BSP model, but the exception scheme it bases on is not specific to OCaml.
-Hence, we reckon there would be little work involved in translating it to, for instance, Java.
-Future work includes recovery of partial results, a full type system, and automated performance prediction.
+The work presented here is tightly related to the BSP model, but the exception scheme it is based on is not specific to OCaml.
+Hence, we reckon there would be little work involved in translating it to, for instance, a Java implementation of BSP.
+Future work includes recovery of partial results, a full type system which could include detection of uncaught exceptions [4,13], and automated performance prediction.